CVE-2025-3748: CWE-79 Improper Neutralization of Input During Web Page Generation ('Cross-site Scripting') in realmag777 Taxonomy Chain Menu

 Technical Analysis

-CVE-2025-3748 is a Stored Cross-Site Scripting (XSS) vulnerability affecting the Taxonomy Chain Menu plugin for WordPress, developed by realmag777.
-This vulnerability exists in all versions up to and including 1.0.8 due to improper input sanitization and output escaping of user-supplied attributes in the plugin's pn_chain_menu shortcode.
-Specifically, authenticated users with contributor-level permissions or higher can inject arbitrary JavaScript code into pages via crafted shortcode attributes.
-Because the injected scripts are stored persistently, they execute whenever any user accesses the affected page, potentially compromising session tokens, cookies, or performing actions on behalf of the user.
-The vulnerability requires no user interaction beyond visiting the injected page, and the attack scope is limited to WordPress sites using this plugin.
-The CVSS v3.1 base score is 6.4 (medium severity), reflecting network exploitability (AV:N), low attack complexity (AC:L), privileges required (PR:L), no user interaction (UI:N), and a scope change (S:C) with low impact on confidentiality and integrity but no impact on availability.
-No known public exploits have been reported yet, and no patches are currently available.
-The vulnerability was published on May 2, 2025, and has been assigned CWE-79, indicating improper neutralization of input during web page generation leading to XSS.
+CVE-2025-3748 is a stored Cross-Site Scripting (XSS) vulnerability identified in the Taxonomy Chain Menu plugin developed by realmag777 for WordPress.
+This vulnerability affects all versions up to and including 1.0.8.
+The root cause is improper neutralization of input during web page generation, specifically insufficient sanitization and output escaping of user-supplied attributes passed to the plugin's pn_chain_menu shortcode.
+Authenticated users with contributor-level permissions or higher can exploit this flaw by injecting arbitrary JavaScript code into pages via the shortcode parameters.
+Because the malicious script is stored, it executes automatically whenever any user accesses the infected page, potentially compromising user session data, performing unauthorized actions, or stealing sensitive information.
+The vulnerability has a CVSS 3.1 base score of 6.4, indicating medium severity, with an attack vector of network, low attack complexity, requiring privileges (PR:L), no user interaction, and scope change (S:C).
+The impact affects confidentiality and integrity but not availability.
+No patches or fixes have been linked yet, and no known exploits are reported in the wild.
+The vulnerability was reserved on April 16, 2025, and published on May 2, 2025, with enrichment from CISA.
+This vulnerability is categorized under CWE-79, which covers improper neutralization of input leading to XSS attacks.

 Potential Impact